BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 Lower The Difficulty

 Drill fundamentals in low-distraction settings.
-So treat the dog like a 4-month-old puppy for training purposes.
+Treat the dog like a 4-month-old puppy for training purposes until consistency returns.

 03